MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 1. Review your configuration and create your project.
 1. Wait for your project to be created.

-## Finetune a GPT-3.5 model
+## Fine-tune a GPT-3.5 model

-Before you can finetune a model, you need a dataset.
+Before you can fine-tune a model, you need a dataset.

 1. Save the training dataset as JSONL file locally: https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-finetune.jsonl
 1. Navigate to the **Model catalog** page under the **Get started** section, using the menu on the left.
 1. Search for and select the `gpt-35-turbo` model, don't deploy the model yet!
-1. From the model overview, **Finetune** the model using the following configuration:
+1. From the model overview, **Fine-tune** the model using the following configuration:
     - **Model version**: *Select the default version*
     - **Model suffix**: `ft-travel`
     - **Azure OpenAI connection**: *Select the connection that was created when you created your hub*